LearnWeb3DAO/hardhat-verification/README.md

-# Hardhat Etherscan Verification
+# Verify your Smart Contracts on Etherscan

 If you open [this](https://etherscan.io/address/0x7be8076f4ea4a4ad08075c2508e481d6c946d12b#writeContract) etherscan link, you can see that you can interact with this smart contract's functions directly through etherscan, similar to how you used to do it on Remix.

 ![](https://i.imgur.com/IiqNVYe.png)

-Are you wondering why that doesnt happen for your contract?
+Are you wondering why that doesn't happen for your contract?

-- The reason is that the contract mentioned above is verified on etherscan while your's is not.
+- The reason is that the contract mentioned above is verified on etherscan while yours is not.

 So lets learn why and how to verify contracts on etherscan 🚀